Robinlovelace/open-gat/README.md

 using spatial interaction models, as well as route assignment (Pappalardo et al. 2019a).

-The remaining two CLI-based tools in Table @ref(tab:open-tools) are R packages focussed on applied transport planning. **stplanr** (which stands for sustainable transport planning with R) contains a range of functions for processing origin-destination, routes and route networks.
+The remaining two CLI-based tools in Table
+<a href="#tab:open-tools">2</a> are R packages focussed on applied
+transport planning. **stplanr** (which stands for sustainable transport planning with R) contains a range of functions for processing origin-destination, routes and route networks.
+The package takes an explicitly geographic approach to transport planning and many of the functions use geographic operations such as buffers and spatial aggregation in workflows that start with origin-destination data and end with estimates of travel demand down to the route network level under different scenarios of change (Lovelace and Ellison 2018a).
-The package takes an explicitly geographic approach to transport planning and many of the functions use geographic operations such as buffers and spatial aggregation in workflows that start with origin-destination data and end with estimates of travel demand down to the route network level under different scenarios of change (Lovelace and Ellison 2018a). **opentripplanner** is an R package for multi-modal routing and accessibility analysis that provides an interface to the OpenTripPlanner Java library, enabling not only calculation of travel times and route geometries but also monetary costs and accessibility isochrone maps where GTFS data allow (Morgan et al. 2019).
+**opentripplanner** is an R package for multi-modal routing and accessibility analysis that provides an interface to the OpenTripPlanner Java library, enabling not only calculation of travel times and route geometries but also monetary costs and accessibility isochrone maps where GTFS data allow (Morgan et al. 2019).

 ## Graphical user interface (GUI) tools